-In our crazy busy lives, we may toss a perfunctory ‘thank you” for a small kindness without making eye contact.
-We may value a patient teacher, an attentive nurse or a competent mechanic without taking the time to let them know.
-I believe that the holiday season, starting with Thanksgiving and continuing through the New Year, offers us an opportunity to express genuine gratitude with people who have touched our lives.
+In our crazy busy lives, we may toss a perfunctory ‘thank you’ for a small act of kindness without wholeheartedly expressing it.
+Though we may value a patient teacher, an attentive nurse or a competent mechanic, we often don’t take the time to let them know.
+I believe that the holiday season, starting with Thanksgiving and continuing on through the New Year, offers us an opportunity to express genuine gratitude with people who have touched our lives.

 Children and teens with ADHD, who may miss social cues or be unaware of how their actions impact others, really benefit from slowing down and taking stock of helpers in their lives.
 Teaching kids to notice how people treat them and how to acknowledge consideration and generosity shows them that these qualities matter.
 They learn compassion, understanding and empathy.